tekatoka/seat-booking-it3-nextjs-mongodb-app/README.md

 <h3 align="center">Development</h3>

-Start the development server by running `yarn dev` or `npm run dev`.
+Make sure you have Node.js at least v.18.20.4 (or better 20.12.2) installed.
+After cloning the project, go to the root directory and run `npm i`.
+Then start the development server by running `npm run dev`.
 Getting started by create a `.env.local` file with the above variables.
 See [Environment Variables](https://nextjs.org/docs/basic-features/environment-variables).

 <h2 align="center">Deployment</h2>